colts70/DFH-Consequence-and-Compliance-Policy/README.md

 Once fields are missing or moved unpredictably, the system must assume the data is untrustworthy.

 3.3 Using Non-Canonical TLDs for Global Topics

+The universal principle (this is the key insight)

+DFH does not choose a TLD — it inherits the authoritative one.

+That’s why:

+.com stays dominant for companies

+.org stays dominant for institutions

+.gov stays dominant for governments

+DFH simply records reality in a deterministic format.
 Examples:

 Using topic.ai instead of topic.com for a global, generic topic.